Is It Safe To Eat Bratwurst During Pregnancy?

 Here are some of the health benefits of eating bratwurst while pregnant:

-Bratwurst is a rich source of the mineral selenium.
+Bratwurst is a rich source of the mineral selenium, accounting for about 39.7µg per 100g of the sausage (3).
 A healthy selenium intake will boost your immunity during pregnancy.
-Eating bratwurst can also improve thyroid function and protect your cells from disease-inducing free radicals.
-This property makes bratwurst and effective cancer inhibitor (4).
+Thus, eating bratwurst can improve thyroid function and immune response (4).

 Pregnant women should eat bratwurst in moderation